-The bar gene was intact and no changes occurred to the DNA sequences of the insert during transformation.
+The bar gene was intact and no significant changes occurred to the DNA sequences of the insert during transformation.
+The small differences noted between the PCR fragment consensus sequence and the plasmid sequence are unlikely to alter PAT protein expression or encode for any novel protein.

-3.4 Stability of the genetic changes
+Stability of the genetic changes